The City of Lost Children: Interpretation

 According to authors Jen Webb and Tony Schirato, the dual nature of capitalism constitutes a main source of tension in the film:

 On the one hand, capitalism is presented as enabling self-interest and freedom, as exemplified by the freedom to produce scientific developments (Krank), pursue religious ideas (the Cyclopses), and seek wealth (the Octopus).
 On the other hand, it exposes the deplorable effects of capitalism ... the exploitation of childhood (the cynical orphans), of tenderness (the Original scientist, attacked and turned out by his own beloved creations), and of innocence (the terrified children whose dreams are stolen) while suggesting that there is no place in capitalism for originality, disinterestedness, duty, self-reflective analysis, and other defining aspects of "the human".

 According to author Donna Wilkerson-Barker, these elusive aspects of humanity are presented within the film for various characters to identify with.
 For example, the relationship between One and Denrée represents, for Miette, a family of authenticity.
 Prepared to sacrifice her life in order to become a part of their family, Miette helps One to save Denrée from Krank's manipulative environment.
 In another example, Irvin the brain plays his part in overturning the same environment in order to liberate his "family" of clones.
 In the end, two boats filled with these two different families row towards their futures: In one boat, a technologically produced family of Irvin and the clones; In the other, a rationally envisioned family containing Miette, One, and the abducted children.
 This leaves the audience to question precisely what the future will hold for these two differing visions of humanity.

 As The City of Lost Children "proceeds in full awareness that the past to which it is committed never really existed", the film has been classified as an example of the steampunk genre.

+Influence

+The City of Lost Children has been cited as an influence on the visual design of the original Fallout.
+Designer Tim Cain listed the film among the cinematic influences on the game's art direction, and later said that elements of Fallouts power armor and technology aesthetic drew from the film's helmet eyepieces, tubing, and vents.